rsalmei/clearly/README.md

 It's great to actually see in a totally _real time way_ what's going on in your celery workers!
 So it's very nice for inspecting, debugging, and even demonstrating your company async-superpowers (put `clearly` on a big screen TV showing all tasks of your production environment 😜)!

-`Clearly` is composed of a server, which collects real time events from the celery cluster, generates missing states, and streams filtered data to connected clients; and a client, which you use to send filter commands and display both real time and persisted data.
+`Clearly` is composed of a server, which collects real time events from the celery cluster, generates missing states, and streams filtered data to connected clients; and a client, which you use to send filter commands and display both real time and stored data.
 They communicate with each other via gRPC and ProtocolBuffers.

 See what `clearly` looks like:
 ![very cool](https://raw.githubusercontent.com/rsalmei/clearly/master/img/clearly_highlights.png)